Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 Geotab recommends that RS232/USB serial ports are programmed in accordance with the following specifications:

-- Baud Rate: 9600 or 115200, Note: the Device is equipped with autobaud Detection so other standard rates are acceptable
+- Baud Rate: 9600 or 115200, Note: the device is equipped with autobaud detection so other standard rates are acceptable
 - Parity: None
 - Stop Bits: 1
 - Flow Control: None